 We do not plan to make additional investments in securities (other than short-term, highly liquid investments to be held pending acquisition of real property assets) and intend to liquidate our securities portfolio in an orderly manner.
-If we find sufficient suitable REIT-qualifying investments during 2012 and satisfy the REIT requirements throughout 2012, we expect to make an election to be treated as a REIT for tax purposes for 2012 by filing a Form 1120-REIT on or before March 15, 2013, or such later date to which we have properly extended filing such income tax return.
+If we find sufficient suitable REIT-qualifying investments during 2012 and satisfy the REIT requirements throughout 2012, we expect to make an election to be treated as a REIT for tax purposes for 2012 by filing a Form 1120-REIT on or before March 15, 2013,or such later date to which we have properly extended filing such income tax return.
 The REIT requirements that we must meet are discussed in detail below, but the principal challenge for us will be meeting the requirement that a substantial percentage of our assets be REIT-qualifying investments that produce REIT qualifying income.
-Our effort to meet that requirement will be accelerated if: (i) we are able to readily identify appropriate opportunities to liquidate our securities portfolio, or (ii) we are able to readily identified and be able to consummate an adequate number of REIT-qualifying investments meeting our investment criteria.
-Subject to certain limitations, we may be able to accelerate satisfying the REIT requirements by holding non-REIT qualifying investments.
-These opportunities are in a preliminary stage of review, and consummation of any of these opportunities depends on a number of factors beyond our control.
+Our effort to meet that requirement will be accelerated if: (i) we are able to readily identify appropriate opportunities to liquidate our securities portfolio, or (ii) we are able to raise capital to fund new acquisitions.
+In either event, we will need to have identified and be able to consummate an adequate number of REIT-qualifying investments, including certain private equity investments, through taxable REIT subsidiaries.
+We do not currently have any agreements or binding letters of intent for such investments.
+These opportunities are an approximate and ensume of factors beyond our control.
 There can be no assurance that any of these acquisition opportunities will result in consummated transactions.
 Regardless of our tax status, an investment in us will not result in Unrelated Business Taxable Income ("UBTI").